 Nobody can understand your client’s financial status better than you because you are ‘the’ accountant.
 You need to develop a stronger relationship and be proactive in understanding your client’s needs.
 When your clients feel you are the one person to go to for all their financial issues, they will bring more business and more referrals.

-So don’t relax after this tax season, make sure you are preparing to be busier all year round.
+So take a break, relax after this tax season but brainstorm ideas to make sure you are preparing to be busier all year round.